About

 Our goals:

-- Prevent cognitive regression over summer months
+• Prevent cognitive regression over summer months

-- Improve transition between school years
+• Improve transition between school years with consistent schedule and routine

-- Encourage socialization skills with same-aged peers
+• Encourage socialization and social skills building with same-aged peers

-- Promote physical activity
+• Promote physical activity and healthy lifestyle choices

 Location